tjd1234/cmpt225fall2023/lecture_notes/week3/Analysis_notes.md

 - the **average case**, i.e. what is *average* number of key operations can do for an input of size $n$?

-In practice, the *best case* is great when it happens, but we should *not* count on it; depending on the algorithm, it might happen very rarely.
+In practice, the *best case* is great when it happens, but we should *not* rely on it; depending on the algorithm, it might happen very rarely.
 The *average case* is more useful, since it is the case that occurs most frequently.
 However, it can be difficult to analyze the average case mathematically since it usually